dataflowr/website/index.md

 - [Module 10b: Recurrent Neural Networks practice](./modules/10b-recurrent-neural-networks-practice)
 -->

-## Evaluation

-Materials from this site is used for courses at ENS and X. To validate these courses, please connect to the appropriate moodle:
+Materials from this site is used for courses at ENS and X.

-- [ENS Moodle](https://moodle.ens.psl.eu/): (ENS and affiliated students)
-- [X Moodle](https://moodle.polytechnique.fr/): (X and affiliated students)

 ~~~
 <img src="/assets/ENS_logo.jpg" style="width: 400px; height: auto; display: inline">